dynamsoft-docs/document-viewer-docs/ui/default_elements.md

 Besides, three designed icons are provided and can be used if you want to add the related buttons in order to unify the icon style.

-| Related Button   | ClassName of default icon
+| Related Button   | className of default icon
 |------------------|----------------------
 | Close            | ddv-button-close
 | Done             | ddv-button-done